If you're spending this festive break pondering your next big trip, take a look at these over 60s travel ideas.

 7. The European river cruise

-Over the years you’ve probably clocked up quite a few weekends on the continent – but a leisurely river cruise in Europe is worlds away from a whistle-stop tour.
+Over the years you've probably clocked up quite a few weekends on the continent - but a leisurely river cruise in Europe is worlds away from a whistle-stop tour, and is the perfect way to travel when you're in your 60s.
 For starters, arriving in those famous cities by boat is a thrill: you wake up right in the centre, with all the best bits on your doorstep.

 Whether your destination is Paris or Porto, Basel or Barcelona, there are river cruise ships to suit every style and budget - and options to explore independently or in a group.
 You'll soon see that Europe's cities deserve far longer than just a weekend.

 8. The walking holiday

-Forget the walking holidays you endured as a child – you can afford to splash out on a few luxuries these days!
-An en suite bathtub is essential for soaking away the strains of the day, and make sure there’s a good restaurant within staggering distance too.
+Forget the walking holidays you endured as a child - you can afford to splash out on a few luxuries these days.
+An en-suite bathtub, or even hot tub, is essential for soaking away the strains of the day, and make sure there's a good restaurant within staggering distance too.

-Whether you set your sights on the lovely Lake District or Portugal’s Douro Valley, the simple pleasures of a great walk are universal: fabulous views, a huge sense of achievement, and the golden ticket to eat whatever you want at dinner.
-You’ve earned it!
+Whether you set your sights on the lovely Lake District or Portugal's Douro Valley, the simple pleasures of a great walk are universal: fabulous views, a huge sense of achievement, and the golden ticket to eat whatever you want at dinner.
+By the time you're in your 60s, you've earned it!